 7355 East Easton Steet, Tulsa

-While the number of drive-in movie theaters have declined, there’s still some other there.
+While the number of drive-in movie theaters have declined, there’s still some out there.
 The Admiral Twin Drive-In is a rare drive-in theater with two separate 9-story tall screens, showing a double feature every evening during their movie season.
 The audio for the movies is broadcast through an FM transmitter and you must have an FM radio in order to hear the movies.
 They highly recommend bringing a portable radio to hear the movie.
 If you are going to use your car stereo, be sure that your car battery is strong enough to power your radio throughout the show.
 They do offer jump-starts, but that would ruin the date night.